deep-entertainment/safehouse/design/dialogs/brianna1.md

 >
 > Yes.
 And he said, that he didn't know what Varone was talking about.
 And then... (still shocked from the events)
 >
-> All of the sudden he drew a gun and pointed at him, I quickly hid behind a shelf.
+> All of the sudden... he drew a gun and... pointed at him, I quickly hid behind a shelf.

 > *BRIANNA*
 >